ADVERTISEMENT

 The Book of Mormon el Musical has arrived at Spanish Broadway‘s Teatro Rialto after first opening in Madrid in 2024 at Teatro Calderón.
 An evening of spectacular entertainment left me feeling exhilarated, contemplative, and singing “¿Qué tal?” every day since.

-The Book of Mormon El Musical Review Madrid 2025
+Review of The Book of Mormon El Musical Madrid 2025

 The Elders from The Book of Mormon El Musical.